Sownix21/SUI-Bot/README.md

 - Create, edit, enable, disable, and delete S-UI clients.
 - Assign one or more subscriptions to a Telegram account.
 - Display usage, expiry, status, subscription links, and web-panel links.
-- Accept free-form group names when creating or editing clients.
 - Handle renewal plans, payment receipts, approval, and rejection.
-- Show payment card numbers left-to-right and as tap-to-copy inline code in every language.
 - Send broadcasts and expiry reminders.
 - Create size-limited database backups and report server health.
 - Export and restore bot assignments, user preferences, metrics, runtime configuration, and cached state as one validated file.
 - Support English, Persian, Russian, and Chinese per Telegram account.
-- Let each owner customize the name used inside bot messages without changing the Telegram profile.
+- Let each owner customize the name used inside bot messages .
-- Optionally hide the explicit port in user-facing subscription links after a reverse-proxy warning and confirmation.
+- Optionally hide the explicit port in user-facing subscription links .
 - Run continuously as a hardened systemd service.
 - Provide a global `sui-bot` management command.